Codecademy-Curriculum/MinimalAPI/lessons/outlines/Lesson 1_lesson_outline.md

 2. In .NET, the `dotnet new web` command creates a new minimal API project with the basic structure and dependencies.
 3. In ASP.NET Core Minimal APIs, the `MapGet()` method is used to define `GET` endpoints that retrieve data from the API.
 4. In ASP.NET Core Minimal APIs, route parameters can be captured from the URL using parameter binding and constraints to validate input.
 5. In ASP.NET Core Minimal APIs, the `MapPost()` method is used to define `POST` endpoints that create new resources in the API.
+6. In ASP.NET Core Minimal APIs, use `MapPost()` method with model binding to accept and process JSON data as C# objects.
-6. In ASP.NET Core Minimal APIs, model binding automatically maps HTTP request data to method parameters using various binding sources like route values, query strings, and request bodies.
+7. In ASP.NET Core Minimal APIs, model binding automatically maps HTTP request data to method parameters using various binding sources like route values, query strings, and request bodies.
-7. In ASP.NET Core Minimal APIs, the `MapPut()` method is used to define `PUT` endpoints that update existing resources in the API.
+8. In ASP.NET Core Minimal APIs, the `MapPut()` method is used to define `PUT` endpoints that update existing resources in the API.
-8. In ASP.NET Core Minimal APIs, the `MapDelete()` method is used to define `DELETE` endpoints that remove resources from the API.
+9. In ASP.NET Core Minimal APIs, the `MapDelete()` method is used to define `DELETE` endpoints that remove resources from the API.
-9. In ASP.NET Core Minimal APIs, validation can be implemented using Data Annotations and the built-in validation framework.
+10. In ASP.NET Core Minimal APIs, validation can be implemented using Data Annotations and the built-in validation framework.
-10. In ASP.NET Core Minimal APIs, error handling can be implemented using exception handling middleware and standardized problem details responses.
+11. In ASP.NET Core Minimal APIs, error handling can be implemented using exception handling middleware and standardized problem details responses.
-11. In ASP.NET Core Minimal APIs, OpenAPI documentation can be automatically generated using built-in support for Swagger/OpenAPI specifications.
+12. In ASP.NET Core Minimal APIs, OpenAPI documentation can be automatically generated using built-in support for Swagger/OpenAPI specifications.

 ## Exercise # 1: Getting Started with Minimal API